BGI-Qingdao/SLR-superscaffolder/src/main/README.md

 ## ParseReadName

-Parse the text information of each read in read1.fastq.gz to a number and statistic the frequence of barcodes as:
+Parse the text information of readname of each read in read1.fastq.gz to a number and statistic the frequence of barcodes as:

 * map long string read names into numbers.
 * map long string barcode names into numbers.